leilamalihi/leilamalihi.github.io/_pages/about.md

          *Detecting the wound part by Xception model*

  - Using Xception model the wound part detected.
- - By Grad-cam hilighted the wound part.[(Refer to my paper)](https://pubmed.ncbi.nlm.nih.gov/35773863/)
+ - By Grad-cam marked the wound part.[(Refer to my paper)](https://pubmed.ncbi.nlm.nih.gov/35773863/)

 # LCW: a dataset for children